Mineral Exploration and Evaluation

 This module has been designed in association with the exploration industry through a pioneering collaboration with Micromine.
-You will take the role of a junior exploration geologist, responsible for a desk study assessment of an exploration project where you have access to a number of relevant datasets.
-You will analyse these in 'real time', making use of industry-standard software, and will then decide whether to progress with the exploration; if so, you will get a budget to design the next stage of exploration.
+You will take the role of a junior exploration geologist, responsible for a desk study assessment of an exploration project where you have access to relevant datasets.
+You will analyse these in ‘real time’, using industry-standard software, and will then decide whether to progress with the exploration; if so, you will get a budget to design the next stage of exploration.

-You will also be involved in the later-stage evaluation of a separate project for your 'company', which will require you to determine the future cashflows it will generate, assess its economic viability, highlight financial and technical risks, and make a recommendation to the company on whether or not to proceed.
+You will also be involved in the later-stage evaluation of a separate project for your ‘company’, which will require you to determine the future cash flows it will generate, assess its economic viability, highlight financial and technical risks, and make a recommendation to the company on whether to proceed.

-The module provides a range of highly relevant employability skills, including the use of widely used industry software and the production of industry-style reports, plus the transferrable skills of problem-solving and managing and analysing large datasets.
-It provides an excellent experience of the sort of project you may be involved with as a graduate geologist in the exploration and financial industries.
-The methodologies involved are applicable to a wide range of geoscience industries.
+The module provides a range of relevant employability skills, including the use of widely used industry software and the production of industry-style reports, plus the transferrable skills of problem-solving and managing and analysing large datasets.
+It provides an excellent experience of the projects you’ll encounter as a graduate geologist in the exploration and financial industries.

 - 6 hours of lectures